Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Experiments

 \subsection{Experimental Design}

 \begin{itemize} \item \textbf{Group 1: Data Complexity (Syn vs. Real).} To isolate the effect of data content, we conduct a controlled one-shot comparison.
 For each camera parameter, we train two models on minimal data: (1) a model trained on a single synthetic scene and (2) a model trained on a single photorealistic scene (per \cref{sec:dataset}).
 From each scene, we sample 7 scalar conditions to create the training data.
-This ablation is evaluated using our FEP on the 800-prompt VBench benchmark \cite{zhang2024evaluationagent}.
+This ablation is evaluated using our FEP on the 800-prompt VBench benchmark \cite{huang2024vbench}.

-\item \textbf{Group 2: Inference Strategy (Decoupled vs. Joint).} To evaluate our proposed inference strategy and also ablation study on, we use our full model trained on the complete pyramid synthetic dataset (\cref{sec:dataset}) for each camera parameter.
-Then compare two inference modes: \textbf{Decoupled} (``clean'' inference, pruning shallow DiT LoRAs) and \textbf{Joint} (``dirty'' inference, retaining all DiT LoRAs).
+\item \textbf{Group 2: Inference Strategy (Decoupled vs. Full-LoRA).} To evaluate our proposed inference strategy, we use our full model trained on the complete pyramid synthetic dataset (\cref{sec:dataset}) for each camera parameter and compare two inference modes: \textbf{Decoupled Inference} (pruning shallow DiT LoRA blocks to restore the pre-trained backbone's priors) and \textbf{Full-LoRA Inference} (retaining all backbone LoRA weights at test time).
 This comparison is evaluated using our SVP on a curated 96-prompt high-motion suite, which involves a full denoising process of 50 steps to generate 49 frames. \end{itemize}